ashpursglove/ashpursglove/README.md

-Most of my projects are pragmatic tools written to replace bloated software, cloud-first nonsense, and tools that actively get in the way of doing actual work.
+Most of my projects are pragmatic tools written to replace bloated software, cloud-first wanky-ness and tools that actively get in the way of doing actual work.
-They exist because I needed them, used them, and eventually got sick of subscribtion "professional" software being worse than what I can do myself.
+They exist because I needed them, used them and just got sick of subscribtion "professional" software being worse than what I can do myself or costing an arm and a leg to do basic functions.